 According to sources that are close to the player, Barragan is keen on making the move to the Stadio Olimpico because of family-related reasons.

 The bid for Barragan is expected to be in the region of €12 million.

-Last night, sources at Anfield reported that Liverpool star…
+Last night, sources at the Britannia Stadium reported that Stoke…